daysond/sea820_project_report/Report/report.md

 generalizable patterns for distinguishing AI from human text.
 This highlights a critical limitation: models trained on data from specific sources may fail when evaluating text from newer or different sources.

 **TL;DR: The problem is the dataset.**

+#### 7.3.2 Ethical Consideration - Bias Against Non-Native English Speakers

+Our TF-IDF feature analysis reveals concerning patterns that could disproportionately impact **non-native English speakers**.
+The model strongly associates **formal transitional phrases** ("additionally": 7.174, "furthermore", "however": 4.960) and **certain emphatic adjectives** ("essential": 4.628, "significant": 4.588) with AI-generated text.
+However, these vocabulary are commonly taught in ESL/EFL curricula or high school English writing courses as markers of academic writing proficiency.
+Non-native speakers might consciously employ these "proper" academic structures and be falsely flagged as AI, while native speakers using casual language ("would": -9.496, "going": -6.944) are classified as human.

+This bias is particularly concerning given our finding that the models default to AI classification when uncertain (Example: DistilBERT has AI recall: 0.90 vs human recall: 0.33 on Dataset 3).
+Non-native speakers, whose writing patterns may differ from the training data's predominantly native English samples, could face systematic misclassification.
+In academic settings, this could lead to false academic integrity violations, affecting international students and ESL learners who are already facing language barriers.